zio/zio/docs/reference/error-management/operations/exposing-errors-in-the-success-channel.md

 ---
-id: submerge
+id: exposing-errors-in-the-success-channel
-title: "Putting Errors Into Success Channel and Submerging Them Back Again"
+title: "Exposing Errors in The Success Channel"
 ---

 Before taking into `ZIO#either` and `ZIO#absolve`, let's see their signature: